Portrait of Dr. Jie Zhu

 Biography

-Dr. Zhu currently is a tenured associate professor of Human Nutrition.
-He earned his B.S. in Clinical Medicine and M.D. from School of Medicine at Wuhan University.
-Thereafter, he earned his Ph.D. in Internal Medicine with a focus on Gastroenterology and Nutrition from The First Clinical Medical College at Wuhan University.
-After that, he was awarded a postdoctoral fellowship in Human Nutrition at UNC Nutrition Research Institute, University of North Carolina at Chapel Hill.
+Dr. Zhu is currently a tenured associate professor of Human Nutrition.
+He earned his B.S. and M.D. in Clinical Medicine from Wuhan University, followed by a Ph.D. in Internal Medicine with a focus on Gastroenterology and Nutrition from the First Clinical Medical College at Wuhan University.
+He completed his postdoctoral fellowship in Human Nutrition at the UNC Nutrition Research Institute, the University of North Carolina at Chapel Hill.

 Research Interests